eleonorapoeta/benchmarking-KAN/README.md

 # Benchmarking-KAN
- This repository contains the official implementation of "Real-World Performance of Kolmogorov-Arnold Networks: A Benchmarking Study" (under review).
+ This repository contains the official implementation of "A Benchmarking Study of Kolmogorov-Arnold Networks on Tabular Data" (under review).
 You can use this codebase to replicate our experiments about benchmarking KAN networks on some of the most used real-world tabular datasets.

 # 👀 Overview
 Kolmogorov-Arnold Networks (KAN) has recently been introduced and gained much attention.
 In this work, we propose a benchmarking of KAN over some of the most used real-world datasets from [UCI Machine Learning repository](https://archive.ics.uci.edu)